seanox/virtual-environment/launcher/README.md

 Environment with a full-screen tile look that can also be used standalone and independently.

 # Features
 - Full screen overlay interface
-  The tile interface is displayed as a full screen overlay on the primary screen.
+  The tile user interface is displayed as a full screen overlay on the primary screen.
-- Tile interface
+- Tile user interface
-  Interface with 40 freely configurable tiles.
+  User interface with 40 freely configurable tiles.
 - Global HotKey combination
-  A global HotKey combination is used to show and hide the tile interface.
+  A global HotKey combination is used to show and hide the tile user interface.
 - HotKey for tiles and programs
   Quick access via the keyboard, optimized for the used keyboard layout.
   Support for international keyboard layouts.